In-Depth Look: Tax Credits under Inflation Reduction Act

 U.S. Code: 26 U.S. Code §48

-Period of availability: Projects must begin construction in 2023 or 2024.
+Period of availability: Projects must begin construction prior to 1/1/2025.
 For projects placed in service in 2025 or later, the §48E ITC will replace the §48 ITC

 Stackability and limitations: